Warning: Some of the details in the story below are graphic and may be disturbing to some readers.

 On Monday, a defense witness testified about the children found living in squalor in the home.

-Dr. Heather Forkey of UMass Memorial Medical Center was one of the pediatricians who examined the 3-year-old and 5-year-old girls found alone and covered in feces inside the house.
+Dr. Heather Forkey of UMass Memorial Medical Center was one of the pediatricians who examined the 3-year-old and 5-month-old girls found alone and covered in feces inside the house.

 She said the 3-year-old lacked the muscle tone you would expect of a preschool-aged child who would be running and playing.